Create a Multi-branch Pipeline with GitLab

 Step 6: Check the pipeline status

 In the Task Status tab, you can see how a pipeline is running.
-Check the pipeline running logs by clicking Show Logs in the top-right corner.
+Check the pipeline running logs by clicking View Logs in the upper-right corner.

 You can see the dynamic log output of the pipeline, including any errors that may stop the pipeline from running.
 For each stage, you can click it to inspect logs, which can also be downloaded to your local machine for further analysis.